-A member of a local authority, or of a committee of a local authority, has, unless lawfully excluded, the right to attend any meeting of the local authority or committee.
+A member of a local authority of the Committee, or of a committee of a local authority, has, unless lawfully excluded, the right to attend any meeting of the local authority the Committee or committee.

 cl.
 19(2), Schedule 7, LGA 2002.